-- Neurochemical modulation: Nootropics are known to modulate neurotransmitter levels in the brain, such as serotonin, acetylcholine, norepinephrine, and dopamine, which play a vital role in sleep, mood, motivation, memory, learning, and focus.
+- Neurochemical modulation: Nootropics are known to modulate neurotransmitter levels in the brain, such as serotonin and acetylcholine, which play a vital role in sleep, mood, motivation, memory, learning, and focus.

 - Brain protection: Nootropics can help reduce brain inflammation and oxidative stress by increasing antioxidant activity and eliminating neurotoxins.
 Some nootropics have even been shown to help fight the formation of irregular protein clusters called amyloids, associated with degenerative diseases like Alzheimer’s.

 - Brain waves: Certain nootropics can modulate brain wave patterns to achieve specific states of mind to better suit a given task.